Amy Coney Barrett’s notepad goes viral after senators find out it is blank

 “The letterhead that says, ‘United States Senate,'” Barrett responded.

 The moment came as senators from both sides questioned her judicial ideology.
 Democratic senators asked about her views on landmark abortion court case Roe v.
-Wade, among other issues like health care and the election.
+Wade, among other issues such as health care and the election.

 As Barrett answered, she referenced past precedent set by judges, court cases and legislation.
 All of those answers, apparently, came from her head.